 So I appreciate it very much.

-Well, you would understand some folks don't, but uh I do have a number of very liberal friends in Congress.
+Some folks don't, but I do have a number of very liberal friends in Congress.

 Well, you're a better man than many of my former friends.

-Uh I have to tell you, these are people I've helped.
+I have to tell you, these are people I've helped.

 I've written recommendations to their kids in college.

-And now because they see me as supporting the Constitution in President Trump's favor, not only won't they talk to me, they want to know in advance where I'm gonna be, what events, so they can have trigger warnings and make sure not to come to any place so I won't pollute the atmosphere around them.
+And now because they see me as supporting the Constitution in President Trump's favor, not only won't they talk to me, they want to know in advance where I'm going to be, what events, so they can have trigger warnings and make sure not to come to any place so I won't pollute the atmosphere around them.

-How old friends can turn against you based on just differences about how you interpret, understand the Constitution.
+It is just a little bit of a little how old friends can turn against you based on just differences about how you interpret, understand the Constitution.

-But I was on the national board of the ACOU, and when they named him as an unindicted co-conspirator, thereby not giving him an opportunity to defend himself.
+But I was on the national board of the ACLU, and when they named him as an unindicted co-conspirator, thereby not giving him an opportunity to defend himself, I went to the national board of the ACLU and I said, no, no, you shouldn't be, as the ACLU, pushing for his impeachment.

 You should be neutral on that issue.

-We can, as individuals say what we think, but as an organization, you should be neutral, but you should be in there defending his civil liberties.
+We can, as individuals, say what we think, but as an organization, you should be neutral.

 Civil liberties means everyone's civil liberties, people you disagree with, people you agree with.